Philipp Aeby: Education

 Philipp studied history at the University of Basel.
-Philipp then attended the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland, where he earned a Master’s of Science in Climatology (1991-1994), followed by a PhD in Environmental Physics (1995–1998).
+Philipp then attended the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland, where he earned a Master's of Science in climatology (1991–1994), followed by a PhD in Environmental Physics (1995–1998).
 His doctoral thesis was on the topic of quantitative fluorescence imaging of tracer distributions in soil profiles.
 He earned the ETH Medal for outstanding research that involved applying neural networks to pattern recognition.

 He has also authored or contributed to various studies and books on the top of sustainability and ESG, including a joint research study by AfU Investor Research and RepRisk on the ESG Performance of European Investment Funds, as well as a chapter in the book "CSR and Finance: the Contribution and Role of the CFO for the Sustainable Management of a Firm" ("CSR und Finance: Beitrag und Rolle des CFO für eine Nachhaltige Unternehmensführung"), entitled "New Risks: Reputation, Compliance, Climate, Water, Raw Materials, Biodiversity, Human Rights, Working Conditions, Corruption."

 He is considered knowledgeable on reputational risk and ESG risk, and is often interviewed on the topic by various media.

 Personal life

 Philipp grew up in Münchenstein outside of Basel, Switzerland.
 In 2005, Philipp married Dr. Maya Bundt, Head of Cyber and Digital Strategy at Swiss Re, the global reinsurance company.
-They live in the Zurich area and have three sons.
+They live in the Zürich area and have three sons.

 In 2009, he published a book entitled Kolumbianische Scheidung (Colombian Divorce), a thriller about greed and governance in the pharmaceutical industry.